Tugcga/Path-Finder/README.md

 ### Exploring application

-This application based on (Navmesh Explorer)[https://github.com/Tugcga/Navmesh-Explorer].
+This application based on [Navmesh Explorer](https://github.com/Tugcga/Navmesh-Explorer).
 Allows to load navigation mesh data from text file and draw path between two points.
 Two files ```level_triangles.txt``` and ```level_polygons.txt``` are examples of text files, which supported by application.
 If the navigation mesh is triangulated, then the file should contains only two rows.
 The first one contains plain array of vertex coordinates (divided by spaces), the second row contains plain array of triange vertex indexes.
 If the navigation mesh defined by polygonal description, then the file should contains three rows.
 The first one contains vertex coordinates, the second one - the sequence of polygon corners, and the third one - sizes of polygons.

 ![Application example](images/app_01.png?raw=true)